 Collections are made to be configured in the Gantry administrator.
 If you are configuring a collection in an existing particle, or you have already set up your collection's options in the YAML file for your custom/customized particle, then you should see something similar to the particle settings shown below.

 This example is the default Social particle as configured in the Hydrogen theme.
-You will notice there are top-level fields including CSS Class, Title, and Target which affect the entire particle.
+You will notice there are top-level fields including CSS Classes, Title, and Target which affect the entire particle.
 However, you will also notice the Social Items area of the settings which includes different specific items that will be displayed on the front end.

 These sub-items contain options that enable you to configure them and give them unique settings from one-another.
 You can add new items to the collection using the plus + icon, as well as edit them all in one pop-up using the Edit All Items button.

 If you hover your cursor over a specific item, you will find access to Delete, Duplicate, and Change Name options.
 These enable you to remove a specific item, duplicate it and use the duplicate as a base for a new item, and change the item's name which (depending on how the particle is configured) may be reflected on the front end or used to help you to better organize items in the back end.